 Modifications: Please modify lines 1-3 of page 91 as follows:

-The Count Index subfield indicates the repetition of the initiator TDD Beamforming frames within a TDD slot, with the subfield set to 0 for the first transmission and increased by one for each successive transmission within a TDD slot.
+The Count Index subfield indicates the index of the TDD Beamforming frames transmitted by the initiator within a TDD slot, with the subfield set to 0 for the first transmission and increased by one for each successive transmission within a TDD slot.

 Modifications: Please modify lines 3-5 of page 93 as follows:

-The Count Index subfield indicates the index of the frame transmission within a TDD slot, with the subfield set to 0 for the first frame transmission and increased by one for each successive frame transmission within a TDD slot.
+The Count Index subfield indicates the index of the TDD Beamforming frame transmitted by the initiator within a TDD slot, with the subfield set to 0 for the first frame transmission and increased by one for each successive frame transmission within a TDD slot.

 Modifications: Please modify lines 26-28 of page 92 as follows:

-9.3.1.24.4 TDD SSW Ack The TDD Beamforming Information field of a TDD SSW Ack frame when TDD BF is used is shown in Figure 17.
+9.3.1.24.4 TDD SSW Ack The TDD Beamforming Information field of a TDD SSW Ack frame when TDD individual BF is used is shown in Figure 17a.

+The TDD Beamforming Information field of a TDD SSW Ack frame when TDD group BF is used is shown in Figure 17b.